A Beginner’s Guide to Creating a TypeScript Starter Project

 Creating your GitHub repository

 Log in to your GitHub profile and create a new repository.
-Give it a name like ts-starter-project
+Give it a name like ts-starter-project and make sure to check the boxes to add a README and .gitignore file.

 You can see the settings I used on the screenshot above.